rmill040/citrees/README.md

 # citrees
-Bayesian conditional inference trees in Python
+Bayesian conditional inference trees and forests in Python